-Director and writer, Rian Johnson, takes careful steps to work the unexpected and ambiguous into his chapter of the Skywalker story, each character having to face what is probably the most difficult thing for them in this phase of their lives.
-Each character’s choices affect others and their decisions throughout the story.
+Director and writer Rian Johnson takes careful steps to work the unexpected and ambiguous into his chapter of the Skywalker story, each character having to face what is probably the most difficult thing for them in this phase of their lives, making choices that affect others throughout the story.

-Rey and Luke Skywalker’s journey opens up a new level, never before delved into in the franchise-asking question on what does light and dark truly mean and where the Jedi and Sith fit into the mix.
+Rey and Luke Skywalker’s journey opens up a new, never before delved into level of the franchise-asking question on what does light and dark truly mean and where the Jedi and Sith fit into the mix.
 Are they two outdated factions just fighting for supremacy and power?
 Smack dab in the middle is Kylo Ren and his arc mirrors that of his antagonist predecessor, Darth Vader.
 Kylo has to choose if there’s still light inside him and he has to decide what is truly the way to become who he was meant to be.

 Adam Driver brings an outstanding performance that catches your attention every time he’s on screen.
 For anyone who left The Force Awakens disliking his character for his choice to kill Han Solo, The Last Jedi makes you drastically reconsider, provided you consider Kylo Ren in the wrong in any of his actions, as misdirection and how you receive what you see play a big part of his story.

-Whether you like what is done with Luke Skywalker and his character in this film is left entirely up to the audience.
-But no one can deny the love and care that is given to his journey throughout this film and his resolution towards the end leaves him in a place of peace and purpose you rarely get with legacy characters of film like Luke Skywalker.
+Whether you like what is done with Luke Skywalker in this film is left entirely up to the audience.
+But no one can deny the love and care that is given to his journey and his resolution towards the end leaves him in a place of peace and purpose you rarely get with legacy characters like Luke Skywalker.

-All in all The Last Jedi is a movie that will make you talk for years until the next and final installment.
+All in all, The Last Jedi is a movie that will make you talk until the next and final installment.
 It leaves you with new and fresh ideas to ponder while also delivering a classic adventure entertaining enough to the point where you can’t wait to see what comes next.